Your Property

 In many partial taking cases, the method used to appraise the land may not truly reflect the negative impact of being left with an unusable patch of land.
 In this case, the landowner may be able to negotiate a better offer with the government, but this process is not simple and requires the help of a skilled attorney to help you prove your case.

 At Hansen, Howell & Wilkie, PLLC, our attorneys have helped countless property owners to protect their rights to just compensation after having a portion of their land taken by the government.
 Our attorneys have the legal knowledge to navigate eminent domain cases of any complexity.
-Call our firm at 984 205 8453 to discuss your case and learn how we can help.

 Related Articles